Iruma River

 The Iruma River (入間川, Iruma-gawa), is a river in Saitama Prefecture, Japan.
 It is 63 km long and has a watershed of 721 km2.

 The river rises from Mount Ōmochi in Hannō, Saitama and flows to the Arakawa River at Kawagoe, Saitama.
+Before the flood control projects in the Edo Period, when the Ara River was diverted into its course, the Iruma River flowed on its own into Edo Bay.